A rarely offered cultivar from our native wood anemone, with fully double blue eyed flowers.

 Good for underplanting trees and shrubs.
 Will slowly colonise an area to create a carpet.
 Flowers in March and April.

-Fresh plantings may sometimes be single.
+Fresh plantings may sometimes have single and/or pure white flowers.
 After a year or two the flowers will almost all be doubled and showing their proper colour.

 The sight of a carpet of white stars on a sunny day is a true sign that spring has sprung.
 The spring flowers are a useful source of food for sleepy foraging bees.
 Wood Anemones look best on-masse so if possible, plant several in a clump and for the first couple of years increase the collection for free by dividing the rhizomes.